|

 - Q: What is Kartagener Syndrome?

-- A: Kartagener Syndrome is a genetic disorder characterized by a triad of situs inversus, chronic sinusitis, and bronchiectasis, resulting from a primary ciliary dyskinesia that impairs mucociliary clearance throughout the respiratory tract.
+- A: Kartagener Syndrome is a genetic disorder characterised by a triad of situs inversus, chronic sinusitis, and bronchiectasis, resulting from a primary ciliary dyskinesia that impairs mucociliary clearance throughout the respiratory tract.

 ——– End ——–